temporalio/documentation/docs-src/typescript/chapter-project-setup/project-setup-introduction.md

 :::competency Construct a new Temporal Application project

-This chapter of the Temporal TypeScript SDK developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application using Go.
+This chapter of the Temporal TypeScript SDK developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application using TypeScript.

 By the end of this section you will know how to construct a new Temporal Application project.